Log in to the Admin Console and navigate to Packages > Preferences.

 For more information, see Packager.

-CC apps released on 15th Oct 2018 (CC 2019) or later are not available in Creative Cloud Packager.
+Creative Cloud apps released on October 15, 2018 (Creative Cloud 2019) or later are not available in Creative Cloud Packager.
 For more information, see this document.

 Adobe Update Server Setup Tool allows you to set up an on-premise server that hosts Creative Cloud updates.
 It allows IT to save bandwidth and control when Updates become available for end users.